 Hi, hi!
 I found a 30 day video game challenge that I thought would be super fun to do! ^_^

 My very first game came out in North America for the SNES in 1991 (1990 in Japan), however, I did not play it until a few years later, as I was born in 1991.
-The very first video game that I ever played was a fantastic game that I still play to this game titled ‘Super Mario World‘.
+The very first video game that I ever played was a fantastic game that I still play to this day titled: ‘Super Mario World‘.

-If I remember correctly, we acquired an SNES and Super Mario World when I was around 3 years old.
+If I remember correctly, my parents had bought an SNES and Super Mario World when I was around 3 years old.
 I don’t exactly remember playing it then, but I do remember playing it several times throughout my childhood and I’ve even played it recently.

 I will be honest here and say that I enjoy this game very much but it is not my favorite game in the Mario franchise.
 My favorite game is Super Mario Bros.
 3.

 In Super Mario World, the game starts off by informing you that you are in Dinosaur Land and Princess Toadstool is missing and that the suspect is Bowser.
-You also find a Dinosaur named Yoshi and Yoshi informs you that he was on his way to rescue his friends that Bowser had taken and that Bowser had trapped him in an egg.
+You also find a dinosaur named Yoshi and he informs you that he was on his way to rescue his friends that Bowser had taken and that Bowser had trapped him in an egg.

 Thanks for reading and feel free to check out the Doki-Doki Otaku facebook page!